Twonki/twonki.github.io/_posts/2020-01-30-HUnit-vs-QuickCheck.md

     in "missing argument for log" ~=? getLeft (parse formula)
 ```

-It's simple, readable, and gives you value.
+It's simple, readable and gives you value.

 It doesn't slow you down and you have no additional code to justify to anyone.